-It’s a crying shame that schools don’t teach technology, and I mean really.
-It seems like back in the 80’s even, the UK had better teaching facilities for tech.
-It sort of seems like it’s dark art.
+It's a crying shame that schools didn't teach tech like they do now, and I mean really.
+It seems like back in the 80's even, the UK had better teaching facilities for tech.
+It sort of seems like it's dark art.

 Forums and Places to find Help

 Freenode irc - An IRC server for tech, web, hacking and coin talk.

 Google Groups - Search for HTML, CSS, etc or the specific issue you're having.

 Google Plus Communities - Whether it's web design, coding, software, mobile apps, photoshop, gaming – there's a community for it here.

 CSS Tricks - Chris Coyier's Blog with Videos, Posts, Tutorials, Snippets of CSS and HTML.
 CSS can be the hardest thing to get right sometimes.
 Also a ton of snippets for js, php, htaccess etc.